nihalgeorge01/DLSS_6_Vision/README.md

 # DLSS_6_Vision
 Content for the Vision backbones session in the DL Summer School at CFI, IIT Madras <br> <br>
 **The assignment question has been changed due to a flaw pointed out.
+Apologies for the inconvenience
 A new coding task on network implementation has been added.
 Deadline extended to Thursday, 22 July,  12pm noon.**   <br> <br> Link to basic MNIST CNN  and assignment notebook (on Colab): [MNIST notebook](https://colab.research.google.com/drive/1qnyPEp4ih5DyCMGfwrk4wF6p0U82Gsq6) <br>